OMR-Research/Smashcima/docs/04_affine-objects-and-rendering.md

 ## Sprites

 Now that we have the space itself covered with coordinate systems, we need to place some objects into it.
-Because most handwritten musical symbol datasets use raster images, I built the Smashcima visual rendering system on raster images as well.
+Because most handwritten musical symbol datasets use raster images, we built the Smashcima visual rendering system on raster images as well.

 A `Sprite` is a raster image, placed somewhere in an `AffineSpace`, with well-defined scale.